panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 console.log(city); // logs 'Gotham'
 ```

-Normally, you won't access `var` variables before the declaration statement.
+Normally, you won't access a `var` variable before the declaration statement.
 But if you do, JavaScript won't throw a reference error, but rather evaluate the variable to `undefined`:

 ```javascript
 console.log(city); // logs undefined
 var city = 'Gotham';
 ```

-It happens because `var` variables hoist up to the top of the scope.
+It happens because a `var` variables hoists up to the top of the scope.

 ## 5. Conclusion

-There are 3 ways to declare variables in JavaScript: using `const`, `let`, or `var`.
+There are 3 ways to declare variables in JavaScript: using `const`, `let`, or `var` statements.

-Specific to the `const` variable is that you have to initialize the variable right away with an initial value.
-Also, the `const` variable cannot be updated to a new value.
+Specific to `const` variable is that you have to initialize the variable right away with an initial value.
+Also, the `const` variable cannot be reassigned.

-`let`, on the other side, can be initialized, but can be declared without an initial value.
+`let`, on the other side, can be declared with or without an initial value.
 Also `let` variable value can be updated.

 `var` variables behave almost as `let` variables: can be initialized or not, as well can be reassigned with a new value.
 However, contrary to `let` and `const`, only the function body can create a scope for `var` variables.

+*In your opinion, does it make sense to use `var` statement to defined function scope variables?
+Write your opinion in a comment below!*